What is the thyroid?

 Is there a higher risk of developing thyroid disease if I have diabetes?

 If you have diabetes, you’re at a higher risk of developing a thyroid disease than people without diabetes.
 Type 1 diabetes is an autoimmune disorder.
 If you already have one autoimmune disorder, you are more likely to develop another one.

 Regular testing is recommended to check for thyroid issues.
-Those with type 1 diabetes may be tested more often — immediately after diagnosis and then every year or so — than people with type 2 diabetes.
-There isn’t a regular schedule for testing if you have type 2 diabetes, however your healthcare provider may suggest a schedule for testing over time.
+Those with Type 1 diabetes may be tested more often — immediately after diagnosis and then every year or so — than people with Type 2 diabetes.
+There isn’t a regular schedule for testing if you have Type 2 diabetes, vut your healthcare provider may suggest a schedule for testing over time.

 If you have diabetes and get a positive thyroid test, there are a few things to you can do to help feel the best possible.
 These tips include: